harshitnub077/Cognify/README.md

-# Cognify is the nw change
+# Cognify is the nw change.